 Because English holly is already naturalized in many places in King County and is not on the State Noxious Weed List, we are not tracking locations.
 However, if you know of any heavily infested forests, especially outside of the urban growth area, we would be interested in having that information.
 We are also gathering information on effective control methods.
 If you have had any success (or failures) controlling this plant, please contact our office.

 It is important to stress that English holly is produced and sold in Washington and Oregon and there are no state or countywide regulations or limits on its sale or use in landscaping.
 However, some cities have more restrictive codes related to invasive plants and should be consulted for more information.
 For instance, the City of Kirkland has a list of prohibited plants that are prohibited from being planted on private property, including English holly.

 For more information

-For identification and control information, see our English holly weed alert.
+For identification and control information, see King County English Holly Best Management Practices, or for a shorter summary handout see our English holly weed alert.
 For recommendations about alternatives to English Holly in landscapes, see the Garden Wise booklet or by contacting our office.
 For research findings, see our Holly Research and Reports page.

 - Holly research and reports